Islamic Mortgages

 Are these mortgages more expensive?

-This really depends on the lender you’ve chosen for your Islamic mortgage and the terms they can offer.
-It has been known for this type of finance to incur higher administration fees, and require larger deposits than you’d find for conventional mortgages.
+This depends on the lender you’ve chosen for your Islamic mortgage and the terms they can offer.
+It has been known that this type of finance incurs higher administration fees and requires larger deposits than you’d find for conventional mortgages.

-An experienced Islamic mortgage broker would be able to highlight those lenders who offer the best terms, whilst incurring lower overall costs.
-They will also be able to identify any deals where deposit requirements are not so restrictive.
+An experienced Islamic mortgage broker can highlight lenders who offer the best terms while incurring lower overall costs.
+They can also identify deals where deposit requirements are not so restrictive.

 Buy-to-let Islamic mortgages

-A buy-to-let property is still considered a lucrative investment and the good news is there are Islamic mortgage providers who offer specific options if you want to pursue this type of opportunity.
+A buy-to-let property is still considered a lucrative investment.
+The good news is that Islamic mortgage providers offer specific options if you want to pursue this type of opportunity.
 The market for this is very small, so you’d be limited to just a handful of niche lenders, but the advisors in our network have deep working relationships with them and could negotiate a deal on your behalf.

-The deposit required and fees involved will differ depending on the lender you choose.
-Again, this is where an experienced broker’s advice will be invaluable, saving you both time and money, potentially, by guiding you through the deals currently on offer.
+The deposit required, and fees will differ depending on the lender you choose.
+Again, an experienced broker’s advice will be invaluable, potentially saving you time and money by guiding you through the deals currently on offer.

 What are the risks involved?

-Despite the fact an Islamic mortgage doesn’t actually involve any borrowing, the risk of repossession still exists if you don’t keep up with your monthly payments.
+Although an Islamic mortgage doesn’t involve any borrowing, the risk of repossession still exists if you don’t keep up with your monthly payments.

-A lender may be viewed as taking on more of the risk by buying a property on your behalf.
-In effect, this means they’re allowing you to stay in their property as long as you keep up with the rent payments.
+A lender may be viewed as taking on more risk by buying a property on your behalf.
+This means they’re allowing you to stay in their property as long as you keep up with the rent payments.
 If you fall behind, they can take necessary action.

-The Islamic mortgage specialists within our network will be able to talk you through the repossession guidelines for all the lenders before you make a decision on which one to opt for.
+The Islamic mortgage specialists within our network can explain the repossession guidelines for all lenders before you decide on one.

 Get matched with an Islamic mortgage advisor

-There’s a lot to think about when you’re searching for an Islamic mortgage, that’s why it’s important to find an advisor who’s experienced in this type of finance and also understands the process of purchasing a property.
+There’s a lot to consider when you’re searching for an Islamic mortgage, so it’s important to find an advisor who’s experienced in this type of finance and also understands the process of purchasing a property.

-Call 0808 189 2301 or make an enquiry and we can arrange a free, no-obligation call with an Islamic mortgage specialist today.
+Call 0330 818 7026 or make an enquiry, and we can arrange a free, no-obligation call with an Islamic mortgage specialist today.

 Maximise your chance of approval with a dedicated specialist broker